 This is one of Domestika’s many “Domestika Basics” courses, which are more in-depth and focused than the rest of the options on the platform.
 It has nearly 7 hours of video content (plus exercises and additional reading) to teach you all the basics of Adobe Photoshop.

 I haven’t completely finished the course, but so far it’s been excellent.
 I don’t plan on professionally retouching photos or creating digital artwork, but it’s nice to have a working knowledge to support other creative tasks.

-This course is in Spanish, but Domestika also has an English-language course called Adobe Photoshop: Beginner’s Guide for Photographers.
-It’s another Domestika Basics course, so expect the same deep-dive format.
+This course is in Spanish, but Domestika also has two English-language courses called Adobe Photoshop: Beginner’s Guide for Photographers and Adobe Photoshop for Beginners.
+They’re both Domestika Basics courses, so expect the same deep-dive format.

 More Domestika course reviews

 If you’re looking for more Domestika course reviews, there are usually some on each course page itself.
 Students can get 20% off their next purchase by leaving a review (positive or negative), so there’s always some feedback to check.